 - many decisions about decisions - which shows lack of clarity about the gov process

 Education and ritual are successful ways to include and engage community members in governance, leveraging the quality of proposals, decisions and sense of belonging.
 Collaborative Economics was the most successful governance experiment in the TEC.

 Having too many ways to make a decision can be confusing and paralyzing.
 Advice Process encounters a cultural block on divergence.
 Small groups tend to look for consensus and end up creating bureaucracies and blockers when different opinions arise.

 Conviction Voting didn’t work as expected in the TEC, mainly because the volume of proposals and the TEC’s funding capacity wasn’t large enough.
 Basically all proposals passed.
 Depending on Celeste to block proposals that someone disagrees with is too radical and costly, so we had no clear ways to measure negative signals.

-The lack of accountability processes and graduated sanctions contributes for many people to get involved in small projects which creates unnecessary dependencies.
+The lack of boundaries and communication about who is leading an initiative contributes for many people to get involved in small projects which creates unnecessary dependencies.
 The experiment of having working groups as semi independent entities wasn’t very successful because it siloed accountability and governance from the core community, despite the presence of open spaces dedicated to updates and community sync.